denisdefreyne/inari/README.md

 ## Acknowledgements

 This project started out by playing with [crystal-gl](https://github.com/ggiraldez/crystal-gl) by Gustavo Giráldez.
 The playing card assets are by [Kenney](http://kenney.nl/assets).
+The dice icon is by [Aroche](http://aroche.deviantart.com/).